jfrog/log-analytics-splunk/README.md

 They can now access Splunk to view the JFrog dashboard as new data comes in.

-## Generating Data for Testing

-To quickly generate data you can use the demo configuration fluentd files checked into the fluentd folder of this repo.

-Point these are your Splunk instance to quickly load data into all the widgets of the dashboard.

 ## References

 * [Fluentd](https://www.fluentd.org) - Fluentd Logging Aggregator/Agent